This post may contain affiliate links. Please read our disclosure policy.

 Roast for 12 minutes, then turn each ear over and roast for another 12 minutes.
 They are finished when tender.

 Buttering corn on the cob can be a mess, my kids LOVE this little gadget, and I love no mess.
-It comes in handy if you need a little extra butter on your roasted corn.
+It makes buttering corn easy and mess free for little hands and big hands alike.

 There are so many great ways to cook corn!
 Once you’ve mastered roasting, you may want to try boiling, grilling, sauteeing, or even steaming it.